 We offer an open and democratic platform for online video distribution and consumption.
 Blockchain can help us by creating incentives for users to become distributors of content and also to set clear rules on content distribution.
 Creating a network of incentivized content distributors with transparent norms on how the content monetizes brings up new ways of connecting authors straight with consumers, creating new bonds and raising the levels of engagement.
 Creators allocate a percentage of earnings gained with those users who are willing to seed the content as part of the BitTorrent peer-to-peer file sharing network.
 This system removes the need for exorbitantly expensive servers to store the content.
 In addition, advertising is very non-intrusive on Flixxo.
 Advertisers buy Flixx from content creators and then create a smart contract to determine how much they will pay users to watch their ads.
 Users choose to watch advertising to gain Flixx, which is used to watch more videos.
 The result is a thriving financial ecosystem where everybody wins.

-5. Why is your industry ripe for disruption?
+5. Why is online video ripe for disruption?

 Today, all social networks are turning to video as the dominant tool for engaging users on their platforms.
 Facebook is about to spend $300M to produce their own content, while Warner is planning a $100M budget for creating original content on Instagram.
 Around 70% of internet traffic is video, and this number is increasing to reach more than 80% in 2020.
 This business currently belongs to few players, as traditional video platforms rely upon huge costs on storage and bandwidth.
 These companies have monopolized the market, creating an advertising-centric ecosystem in which the biggest revenues are for the platforms.
 Content creators are not satisfied with the reward they get for their job, profit of video-sharing platforms decrease each year and viewers are sick of low-quality content and advertising.
 All sides are ready for changes and desperately need them.